We had the good fortune of connecting with Jacob Niemeier and we’ve shared our conversation below.

 What should our readers know about your business?

 I am not native to Dallas or for that matter Texas, but I got here as fast as I could all the way from Indianapolis.
 However, since I have lived in Dallas for 8+ years now, I can proudly and confidently call it home.
 I am not so sure that a week-long trip would be enough to capture the essence of Dallas nor especially the greater DFW metro area.
 However, if I had to choose a 5-day, week-long, travel itinerary for a visiting friend which I have done multiple times, it would look something like the following especially if money wasn’t an issue.
 I would pick them up from DFW airport and immediately introduce them to Texas Barbeque at Hard Eight Barbeque in Coppell which in my humble opinion is the best barbeque in the metro area.
-Then, we would head on over to grab a brew at the Flying Saucer in Addison where they have over 100 different beers on tap and probably 300+ different bottled beers.
+Then, we would head on over to grab a brew at the Flying Saucer in Addison Coppell where they have over 100 different beers on tap and probably 300+ different bottled beers.
 After that we would hit up Cowboy’s Red River Country Dance Hall where we would dance the night away.
 The next day we would start our site-seeing adventures in Dallas by visiting the historic sixth floor museum downtown.
 After the sixth-floor museum we would head on over to Avila’s Mexican Restaurant near UT Southwestern where we would dine on my favorite Mexican/Tex-Mex food in all of Dallas.
-We would end our day hanging out and drinking some super strong brews at the ever popular Peticolas Brewery and eating food truck food for dinner.
+We would end our day hanging out and drinking some super strong brews at the ever-popular Peticolas Brewery and eating food truck food for dinner.
 The next day would consist of visits to the Dallas Aquarium, Clyde Warren Park for lunch at the Food Trucks, and the Perot Museum.
-We would end the night dining scrumptiously at Trinity Hall Irish Pub at Mockingbird Station.
-After two days a row in the heart of the City we would take a breather and catch some fresh air by visiting the Dallas Arboretum and doing some fishing at White Rock Lake.
+We would end the night dining scrumptiously at The Rustic near uptown Dallas.
+After two days a row in the heart of the city we would take a breather and catch some fresh air by visiting the Dallas Arboretum and doing some fishing at White Rock Lake.
 The day after that we would brewery hop to as many breweries as we could across Dallas.
 For the final day of our 5-day tour of the DFW metro we head on over to the other side of the metro area and visit the laid-back cowboy feel of Fort Worth.
 On our way to Fort Worth we stop and do a tour of the Cowboy’s Stadium in Arlington because it is important to see that everything truly is bigger in Texas.
-Our time in Fort Worth proper would include visiting the Fort Worth Water Gardens, Sundance Plaza/Square, and having lunch at the original (first-ever) Flying Saucer.
+Our time in Fort Worth proper would include visiting the Fort Worth Water Gardens, Sundance Plaza/Square, and having lunch at the original (first-ever) Flying saucer.
 Then we would spend our afternoon soaking up quintessential Texas at the Fort Worth Stockyards with dinner at the famous Joe T. Garcia’s Mexican Restaurant and catching a Texas Country concert at the famous Billy Bob’s Honky-Tonk where we would end our night dancing the night away!
 That is my DFW metro area highlight trip in 5-days!

 Who else deserves some credit and recognition?